 Originally from Cadillac, Michigan, Luke Winslow-King came to Louisiana at the age of age 19.
 After only a few days in New Orleans, the story goes, his car was stolen while filled with valuable instruments.
 It was during the two or three weeks that he stuck around trying to recover his vehicle and instruments that he fell in love with the city that he now calls home.
 He began paying his dues busking on Royal Street in the day and working regularly at the clubs on Frenchman Street at night.
 Over ten years, he soaked up gospel, jazz, and blues standards from the locals and began writing his own material in that same vintage vein.
 Enjoy!

-Fiddlefreak reviews old time, bluegrass, Celtic, blues, and other music of the people, on a purely subjective basis.
+Fiddlefreak reviews alt.country, old time, bluegrass, Celtic, blues, and other music of the people, on a purely subjective basis.
 MP3 samples are provided for preview purposes only and are not downloadable.
-Please support folk musicians by buying the music you enjoy.
-If for any reason you want something taken down, let us know.
+Please support the artists by buying the music you enjoy.
+Contact us.